YaourtB/GPS_plus/README.md

 pip install -e submodules/diff-gaussian-rasterization cd ..
 ```
 (Optional) For training with geometry regulatization, install [pytorch3d](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) for **chamfer_distance**.
-Otherwise, set *if_chamfer = False* in train.py.
+Otherwise, set '''if_chamfer = False''' in train.py.

 ## Data Preparation

-You can download our captured THumanMV dataset from [OneDrive](https://docs.google.com/forms/d/e/1FAIpQLSexKlYfpUFcgnKM7EYoIFWi7P3J1InlHyTC82ehqka2hTiwmA/viewform?usp=dialog).
+1. You can download our captured THumanMV dataset from [OneDrive](https://docs.google.com/forms/d/e/1FAIpQLSexKlYfpUFcgnKM7EYoIFWi7P3J1InlHyTC82ehqka2hTiwmA/viewform?usp=dialog).
 We provide 15 sequences of human performance captured in 10-camera setting.
 In our experiments, we split 10 cameras into 3 work sets: (1,2,3,4) (4,5,6,7) (7,8,9,10).

+2. We provide [step_0rect.py](data_process/step_0rect.py) for source view rectification and [step_1.py](data_process/step_1.py) for novel view processing.
+To prepare data, you set the correct path for '''data_root''' and '''out_dir''' in [step_0rect.py](data_process/step_0rect.py#L99) and [step_1.py](data_process/step_1.py#L14).

+- For training, you can run:
+'''
+cd data_process
+python step_0rect.py -i s1a1 -t train
+python step_1.py -i s1a1 -t train
+'''
+- For validation, you can run:
+'''
+python step_0rect.py -i s3a5 -t val
+python step_1.py -i s3a5 -t val
+'''
+- For test, you can run:
+'''
+python step_0rect.py -i s1a6 -t val
+python step_1.py -i s1a6 -t val
+'''